AfriKids Ghana Trustees

 Rev. Fr.
-Moses Akebule holds a postgraduate masters degree from the Jesuit School of Theology, Cambridge and is a member of several non-profit bodies such as Administrator of the Comite Help Ghana, Bladel-Bolgatanga and the Coordinator of Global Solidarity Partnerships, Madison.
+Moses Akebule holds a postgraduate Licentiate in Sacred Theology degree from the Weston Jesuit School of Theology, Cambridge (Boston, U.S.A) and has been a member of several non-profit bodies such as Administrator of the Comite Help Ghana, Bladel-Bolgatanga and the Coordinator of Global Solidarity Partnerships, Madison.

 Rev. Fr.
 Moses Akebule has rich work experience as the Diocesan Youth Chaplain of the Navrongo-Bolgatanga Diocese, the Hospital Chaplain at Tuff-New England Medical Centre, Boston and Parochial Vicar of St. Ann’s Parish, Dorchester.